nilearn/nilearn/doc/data_analysis/parcellating.rst

 .. _nyu_rest:

 ==================================
-Parcellation the brain in regions
+Parcellating the brain in regions
 ==================================

-.. currentmodule:: nilearn.datasets

 .. topic:: **Page summary**